Rajbandi/LiskSharp/README.md

 # RoadMap

 I'm working and contributing to this project in my free time.
 So expect updates anytime.
-Other developers are most welcome if you want to help this project.
+Other developers are most welcome if they want to help in this project.

 - Standalone server (as window service or background worker) with api, database, delegates and broadcast to other peers.
 - Separate api layer for handling incoming api requests both public and peer from other nodes.